Brian Mulroney

-Mulroney's tenure as prime minister was marked by the introduction of major economic reforms, such as the Canada–United States Free Trade Agreement, the goods and services tax (GST) that was created to replace the manufacturers' sales tax, and the privatization of 23 of 61 Crown corporations including Air Canada and Petro-Canada.
-Mulroney sought Quebec's endorsement of the constitutional amendments twice by first introducing the Meech Lake Accord (proposed recognizing Quebec as a distinct society and extending provincial powers) and then the Charlottetown Accord (proposed extensively changing the constitution, including recognition of Quebec as a distinct society); both failed to be ratified.
-The Meech Lake Accord's demise sparked a revival of Quebec separatism, leading to the rise of the Bloc Québécois.
-In foreign policy, Mulroney strengthened Canada's ties with the United States and opposed the apartheid regime in South Africa, leading an effort within the Commonwealth to sanction the country.
-Mulroney's tenure was marked by the Air India Flight 182 bombing, the largest mass killing in Canadian history, though his response to the attack came under criticism.
-Mulroney made environmental protection a key focus of his government, securing a treaty with the United States on acid rain and moving Canada to become the first industrialized country to ratify the Convention on Biological Diversity.
-His government added significant new national parks (Bruce Peninsula and South Moresby) and passed the Canadian Environmental Assessment Act and the Canadian Environmental Protection Act.
+Mulroney's tenure as prime minister was marked by the introduction of major economic reforms, such as the Canada–United States Free Trade Agreement, the North American Free Trade Agreement (NAFTA), the goods and services tax (GST) that was created to replace the manufacturers' sales tax, and the privatization of 23 of 61 of Canada's Crown corporations, including Air Canada and Petro-Canada.
+Mulroney attempted to secure Quebec's endorsement of the 1982 constitutional amendments through the Meech Lake Accord and then the Charlottetown Accord.
+Both proposed recognizing Quebec as a distinct society, extending provincial powers, and extensively changing the Canadian constitution; however, the accords failed to be ratified, and the Meech Lake Accord's demise revived Quebec separatism and resulted in the formation of the Bloc Québécois.
+Mulroney's government also faced criticism for its response to the Air India Flight 182 bombing, the largest mass killing in Canadian history.
+It later signed the Nunavut Land Claims Agreement following a referendum, which led to the creation of the territory of Nunavut.
+In foreign policy, Mulroney strengthened Canada's ties with the United States, ordered military intervention in the Gulf War, and took a leading role in mobilizing Commonwealth sanctions against the apartheid regime in South Africa.
+Mulroney made environmental protection a priority by securing a treaty with the United States on acid rain, making Canada the first developed country to ratify the Convention on Biological Diversity, adding eight national parks, and enacting legislation, including the 1988 Environmental Protection Act and the 1992 Environmental Assessment Act.

-The unpopularity of the GST and the controversy surrounding its passage in the Senate, combined with the early 1990s recession, the collapse of the Charlottetown Accord, and growing Western alienation that triggered the rise of the Reform Party, caused a stark decline in Mulroney's popularity, which induced him to resign and hand over power to his cabinet minister, Kim Campbell, in June 1993.
-In the election later that year, the Progressive Conservatives collapsed, being reduced from a majority government of 156 seats to two, largely as a result of the emergence of the Bloc and Reform parties.
-In his retirement, Mulroney serves as an international business consultant and sits on the board of directors of multiple corporations.
-Although he places average or above-average in rankings of Canadian prime ministers, his legacy remains controversial.
-He has been criticized for his role in the resurgence of Quebec nationalism and accused of corruption in the Airbus affair, a scandal that would only gain prominence several years after he left office.
+The unpopularity of the GST and the controversy surrounding its passage in the Senate, combined with the early 1990s recession, the prevalence of Canada's chronic budget deficit, the collapse of the Charlottetown Accord, and the rise of the Bloc and the Reform Party (the latter a result of growing Western alienation), caused a stark decline in Mulroney's popularity.
+He resigned in June 1993 and was replaced by his cabinet minister Kim Campbell.
+In the election later that year, the Progressive Conservatives were reduced from a parliamentary caucus of 156 to two, with its support being eroded by the Bloc and Reform parties.
+In his retirement, Mulroney served as an international business consultant and sat on the board of directors of multiple corporations.
+Although he places above average in rankings of Canadian prime ministers, his legacy remains controversial.
+He was criticized for his role in the resurgence of Quebec nationalism and accused of corruption in the Airbus affair, a scandal which came to light only several years after he left office.